"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Results

 \subsection{How has team culture changed during WFH?~(RQ2)}

-We discuss the responses to \inlinequestion{How has your team culture changed?}{\Qculture}.
+Here, we discuss the responses to \inlinequestion{How has your team culture changed?}{\Qculture}.
 The most common answer to this question was actually \textit{No Change}.
-After \textit{No Change}, the most commonly cited changes in team culture were related to social connection and communication.
+After \textit{No Change}, the most commonly cited changes were related to social connection and communication.
 There appears to be a general push for increased conscious interactions, especially focused on social connectedness and communication.

 \codetitle{No Change}{109} No change constituted not noticing or experiencing any significant change in team culture. \myquote{I do not think there was any drastic changes}{R_1CKm4V4sqiNSgAj} \myquote{I feel no difference}{R_2dfFNs2SUrossAW}